slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"I always worried someone would notice me, and then when no one did, I felt lonely."
 -- Curtis Sittenfeld [1975]*

+> *"The cure to male loneliness is a woman."
+-- x@sporadica*

 ### On death

 > *"My objective is to die with my shoes on."
 -- Nassim Taleb [1960]*

 Finding a place to die is an important thing to do.

+Regrets of the dying: don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships.

 > *"A man dies when he stops working." (...)
 "Everybody wants to go to heaven, but nobody wants to die."